-Pierre Saint-Amand has research interests in the literature of the eighteenth-century, the philosophy of the Enlightenment, the French Revolution, and literary criticism and theory.
+Pierre Saint-Amand has research interests in the literature of the eighteenth-century, the philosophy of the Enlightenment, the French and Haitian Revolutions, literary criticism, and theory.
 His first book, Diderot: Le Labyrinthe de la relation (1984), was devoted to the philosophical and scientific writings of Denis Diderot.
 He has written on the novel, especially the libertine novel, in The Libertine’s Progress: Seduction in the Eighteenth-Century Novel (1994).
 Another book, The Laws of Hostility: Politics, Violence, and the Enlightenment (1996) offers a reading of the political writings of the philosophes through the lens of an anthropology of violence.
-His most recent book, The Pursuit of Laziness: An Idle Interpretation of the Enlightenment (2011), is a study of the resistance to the ideology of work at the dawn of capitalism.
+His most recent essays are The Pursuit of Laziness: An Idle Interpretation of the Enlightenment (2011), a study of the resistance to the ideology of work at the dawn of capitalism, and Suite libertine: Vies du XVIIIe siècle (2021), that provides an alternative history of French libertinage, one away from the famous war of the sexes.
+He is preparing a new book, Les Lumières et la nuit: Obscurités du XVIIIe siècle.

 Pierre Saint-Amand has edited two erotic novels of the 18th century, the best-seller Thérèse philosophe and Confession d’une jeune fille, both in Gallimard’s Romanciers libertins du XVIIIe siècle (2000, 2005).
 He has also published on the literature of the twentieth and twenty-first century on authors such as Marguerite Duras, Roland Barthes, Hervé Guibert, Pascal Quignard and Abdellah Taïa.